bulletmark/mutemplate/README.md

 ```
 usage: mutemplate [-h] {compile,c,render,r} ...

-Command line tool to compile one or more mutemplate source files into a single
+Command line tool to compile one or more template source files into a single
 importable python source file.

 options: